 Not far from Quebec's city of Magog rests the Parc du Mont-Orford, a national park boasting cross country skiing in the winter and biking and boating in the summer.
 Wind your way through miles of trails to quietly observe the park's white-tailed deer, or rest your feet at one of the park's lakes and watch a Great Blue Heron stride confidently through the water's edge.
 Lake Stukely and Lake Fraser attract swimmers and boaters through the summertime, while more intense mountain climbers and snowshoers escape the crowds during the fall and winter.

 Orange and red-tinged mountains make for a beautiful backyard for those wishing for the perfect real estate property.
-Vacation rentals are scattered throughout Lake Memphremagog's winding shoreline, making it easy to choose a spot close to a city or away from the social atmosphere.
+Multiple vacation rentals are scattered along Lake Memphremagog's shoreline, offering a choice of locations close to a city or away from the social atmosphere.
 Check out this international lake for fishing, snowboarding, hiking or simply relaxing.

 Please LINK to this web page by using this HTML code:

 Your link to this web page should look like this on your web page: